 Extension educators, public health officials, and others with an interest in teaching FBOs to be better prepared for a pandemic can download all needed curriculum materials from the EDEN Web site.

-*FBO leaders, staff members, or volunteers charged with pandemic influenza preparedness can also walk themselves through the online materials, rather than taking it in a classroom setting, if they prefer.
+*FBO leaders, staff members, or volunteers charged with pandemic preparedness can also walk themselves through the online materials, rather than taking it in a classroom setting, if they prefer.

 Course Announcement Materials